 New England Patriots quarterback Tom Brady, as he’d done so many times in his career, led his team on a four-minute drive to set up a potential game-winning field goal by Stephen Gostkowski with 16 seconds left.
 As many fans headed for the exits, the Dolphins would pull off one of the wildest plays in NFL history, send their AFC East rivals home with a loss, and leave our mouths wide open in awe of what just happened.

 Covering 69 yards is no easy feat in any level of football.
-In the fourth quarter of NFL games last year, there were only 11 plays that covered that much ground prior to what happened in Miami.
+In the fourth quarter of NFL games in 2018, there were only 11 plays that covered that much ground prior to what happened in Miami.

 According to Elias Sports, the Miami Miracle is the longest game-winning score with no time left on the clock in the Super Bowl era.